CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 MetaboScape can be used to process LC-MS/MS Bruker Daltonics data files (.d format).
 The results of MetaboScape can be used to run the FBMN workflow on [GNPS](http://gnps.ucsd.edu).

 **Requirements:**
-Installing [MetaboScape](https://www.bruker.com/products/mass-spectrometry-and-separations/ms-software/metaboscape/overview.html) (version 2.0 minimum) and having a valid licence.
+Install [MetaboScape](https://www.bruker.com/products/mass-spectrometry-and-separations/ms-software/metaboscape/overview.html) (at least version 2.0) and have a valid license.

 ## A. Perform Feature Detection with Profile Analysis
 1. Open *Profile Analysis* and perform feature detection on your data following *Profile Analysis* documentation to generate the Bucket Table.